 Where they are accepted, credit cards often deliver a slightly better exchange rate than banks.
 Money can also be withdrawn at certain ATMs in large cities on credit cards such as Visa, MasterCard and Amex.

 For current exchange rates, see www.xe.com.

 - Changing money You can change money at hotels, large branches of Bank of China, some department stores and international airports.
-Some towns don’t have any money-changing facilities, so make sure you take enough cash.
+Some towns don’t have any money-changing facilities, so make sure you carry enough cash.

 It’s best to wait till you reach China to exchange money as the exchange rate will be better.
-Foreign currency and travellers cheques can be changed at border crossings, international airports, branches of the Bank of China, tourist hotels and some large department stores.
-Hours of operation for foreign-exchange counters are 8am to 7pm (later at hotels).
+Foreign currency and travellers cheques can be changed at border crossings, international airports, branches of the Bank of China, tourist hotels and some large department stores; hours of operation for foreign exchange counters are 8am to 7pm (later at hotels).
 Top-end hotels will generally change money for hotel guests only.
 The official rate is given almost everywhere and the exchange charge is standardised, so there is little need to shop around for the best deal.

 - Hotels Porters may expect a tip.

 With the prevalence of ATMs across China, travellers cheques are not as useful as they once were and cannot be used everywhere, so always ensure you carry enough ready cash.
 You should have no problem cashing travellers cheques at tourist hotels, but they are of little use in budget hotels and restaurants.
 Most hotels will only cash the cheques of guests.
 If cashing them at banks, aim for larger banks such as the Bank of China or ICBC.

 Stick to the major companies such as Thomas Cook, Amex and Visa.
 In big cities travellers cheques are accepted in almost any currency, but in smaller destinations, it’s best to stick to big currencies such as US dollars or UK pounds.
 Keep your exchange receipts so you can change your money back to its original currency when you leave.